top of page

 5. No supplemental cooling devices are allowed.

-1. ENSURE YOU HAVE NO FUEL LEAKS.
-IF AT ANY TIME, YOU HAVE FUEL LEAKING ANYWHERE, YOU WILL BE DISQUALIFIED UNTIL PROPER REPAIRS CAN BE MADE!!!!!!
+Gas Tank: ***ENSURE YOU HAVE NO FUEL LEAKS.
+IF AT ANY TIME, YOU HAVE FUEL LEAKING ANYWHERE, YOU WILL BE DISQUALIFIED***

-7. Tank mounting MUST NOT reinforce the car in any way.
+5. Tank mounting must not reinforce the car in any way.

 Tires & Brakes: